AI-Driven Predictive Maintenance Grows Manufacturing Efficiency

 • Definition: Preventive maintenance involves regular, scheduled maintenance activities designed to prevent equipment failures.
 Maintenance is based on a set schedule or usage criteria, regardless of the actual condition of the equipment.

 • Advantages: Preventive maintenance reduces the likelihood of unexpected breakdowns and extends the life of equipment.
-It helps in planning and controlling maintenance costs.
+It helps plan and control maintenance costs.

 Transition to Predictive Maintenance with the Advent of IoT and AI